opensvc/multipath-tools/README.md

 The following variables can be passed to the `make` command line:

+ * `plugindir="/some/path"`: directory where libmultipath plugins (path checkers, prioritizers, and foreign multipath support) will be looked up.
+   This used to be the run-time option `multipath_dir` in earlier versions.
  * `ENABLE_LIBDMMP=0`: disable building libdmmp
  * `ENABLE_DMEVENTS_POLL=0`: disable support for the device-mapper event polling API.
 For use with pre-5.0 kernels that don't supprt dmevent polling